koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 ## Create a file

 First, let's run `yarn test --watch` to run the unit tests.
-We define `xit` so all tests never run.
+We now skip all tests.

 Let's test the first case, which is `should be able to create a file`.